JGRainbow/in-the-pocket/README.md

 - Master (pre-defined beat pattern / metronome)
 - Audio (recorded sample / live audio)

+# System Requirements
+The I/O is built on top of PyAudio.
+To install this on your device, refer to (these)[https://pypi.org/project/PyAudio/] docs.

 # Output Requirements

 - Live information — ‘you’re rushing!’